ozmos/100-days-of-code/r1-log.md

 ###R1D45
 Still working on pomodoro timer.
 I think I need to change the basic count down function as there are sometimes lapses and it fails the performance tests set by FCC.

+###R1D46
+This morning kept working on pomodoro timer, added functions to adjust session and break time.
+In the evening started a codewars algorithm.